RMerl/asuswrt-merlin/README-merlin.txt

 https://github.com/RMerl/asuswrt-merlin

+Note: Asuswrt-merlin releases based on unreleased Asus code (such as 3.0.0.3.157) won't be publised on Github until Asus makes a newer official release of the GPL code.
+Once they do, all unpublished changes will be pushed go Github.

 History
 -------
 3.0.0.3.157.12 Beta:
 This is based on unreleased Asus code, which they have graciously provided me with.
-So treat this build as more experimental than my usual betas.
-Also, the sources won't be published until they make an official newer release.
+Due to this, the sources won't be published until they make an official newer release.

    - NEW: Rebased on 3.0.0.3.157.
 Notable changes from Asus:
       .
 IPv6 tunnel memory leak fixed
       .
 They fixed many issues, making some of my patches no longer necessary, such as timezone DST, https auth, etc...
       .
 Upgraded radvd
+   - NEW: (Beta 2) Added link to the command shell page in Tools menu.
+   - NEW: (Beta 2) Enabled power settings (RT-N16) (Experimental)
+   - NEW: (Beta 3) Added "tee" command.
    - FIXED: (Beta 2) NAT loopback rules would actually NAT every lan to lan connections instead of only those needing the loopback (bug in Asus's code).
 Replaced with new code based on a suggestion from Phuzi0n on the DD-WRT forums.
-   - FIXED: (Beta 2) GRO compatibility with PPTPD (related to NAT loopback)
+   - FIXED: (Beta 2) GRO compatibility with PPTPD (related to NAT loopback) (RT-N66U)
    - FIXED: (Beta 2) Accessing the WOL page would make it resend the last WOL request.
-   - CHANGED: (Beta 2) Re-enabled GRO support
+   - FIXED: (Beta 3) CTF compatibility with new NAT loopback
+   - FIXED: (Beta 3) 'cru' was using 'root' instead of 'admin'
+   - FIXED: (Beta 3) Re-disabled GRO, was still causing issues with NAT loopback.
    - CHANGED: Re-enabled Dual WAN (was disabled in RM10-11 since it was broken in build 144)
-   - CHANGED: (Beta 2) Enabled DUal WAN on the RT-N16 (experimental)
    - CHANGED: Made tracked connections load async from rest of the page
    - CHANGED: Increased hostname width on Connection status page
    - CHANGED: (Beta 2) Improved WOL page functionality.